 Intervention - Support for pupils who are bullied

 In order to best support any victims of bullying we will treat each case individually and therefore the nature and level of support will depend on the victim’s circumstances and the level of need.
-These can include a quiet word from a teacher that knows the pupil well, asking the Headteacher, Mrs Abby Symons or SENCO Mrs Gemma Morris and Mrs Lauren Randall (maternity cover SENCO), to provide support, providing formal counselling, engaging with parents, referring to local authority children’s services, completing a Common Assessment Framework or referring to Child and Adolescent Mental Health Services (CAMHS).
+These can include a quiet word from a teacher that knows the pupil well, asking the Headteacher, Mrs Abby Symons or SENCO Mrs Lauren Randall ( SENCO), to provide support, providing formal counselling, engaging with parents, referring to local authority children’s services, completing a Common Assessment Framework or referring to Child and Adolescent Mental Health Services (CAMHS).

 Support for staff who are bullied